stan-roelofs/slang/README.md

-# slang
+# slang 🐍

-An efficient scripting language.
+A scripting language that compiles to bytecode which is executed by a vm.